bartificer/programming-by-stealth/docs/pbs61.md

 </div>
 ```

 The key points to note are that the Jumbotron is outside the container, and the Jumbotron’s content is directly contained within the container which is directly contained within the Jumbotron.
-This one of the few exceptions where a Bootstrap container doesn’t contain rows which contains columns.
+This is one of the few exceptions where a Bootstrap container doesn’t contain rows which contain columns.

 Now let’s move on to look at the second, more expansive example.
 This is the more commonly used variant of the Jumbotron, and I’ve added a little more content to make it a bit more realistic: